 Should we purchase a new car and then drive to the new location?

 Purchasing a car is always a challenge.
-The first step, as we all know, is researching before stepping into a dealers shop.
+The first step, as we all know, is researching before stepping into a dealer’s shop.
 If you are planning to purchase a used car, then your research and understanding of vehicles have to be stronger than the case of buying a new car.

 The most painful experience was to speak with the sales representatives

-We went for test drives when we were in the East Coast but realized that talking to many dealers is another brain-damaging effort.
+We went for test drives when we were on the East Coast but realized that talking to many dealers is another brain-damaging effort.
 You might be familiar with the drama — the representative will say a ridiculous price first.

-You will say, “Ok, we will think about it,” because you are too polite to say, “I already know the reasonable price.”
-Then the sales representative will say, “give me two minutes.
-I will talk to my boss and get back to you”.
+You will say, “OK, we will think about it,” because you are too polite to say, “I already know the reasonable price.”
+Then the sales representative will say, “Give me two minutes.
+I will talk to my boss and get back to you.”

-Dude, if you are barely able to match it then why would I come to you knowing that you tried to rip me apart in the first place?
+Dude, if you are barely able to match it, then why would I come to you knowing that you tried to rip me apart in the first place?
 I am pretty sure you will not be able to say these things to the dealer because we were not.

 We came up with a plan that we think was executed quite successfully.